 \section{Introduction}

-Tong, Yang, and Ma \cite{Tong-Yang-Ma} researched the representations of the braid group $\B_n$ such that the $i$-th generator in the Artin presentation maps to the regular matrix $I_{i-1} \oplus T \oplus I_{n-i-1}$ where $I_{k}$ is the $k \times k$ identity matrix and $T$ is an $m \times m$ regular matrix whose entries are elements of $\Z [t^{\pm1}]$.
-They proved that there exist three kinds of irreducible representations: the trivial one, the Burau one, and a new $n$-dimensional one.
-In the case of $m=2$, there essentially exist only two non-trivial representations: one is the unreduced Burau representation, and the other is an irreducible representation called the Tong-Yang-Ma representation.
+Tong, Yang, and Ma \cite{Tong-Yang-Ma} research the representations of the braid group on $n$ strands $\B_n$ such that the $i$-th generator in the Artin presentation maps to the regular matrix $I_{i-1} \oplus T \oplus I_{n-i-1}$, where $I_{k}$ is the $k \times k$ identity matrix and $T$ is an $m \times m$ regular matrix which entries are elements of $\Z [t^{\pm1}]$.
+They prove that there exist three kinds of irreducible representations: the trivial one, the (unreduced) Burau one, and a new $n$-dimensional one.
+More precisely, when $m=2$, there essentially exist only two non-trivial representations: one is the unreduced Burau representation, and the other is an irreducible representation, called the Tong-Yang-Ma representation.

-Moreover, taking the tensor product $\C \otimes \Z [t^{\pm 1}] \cong \C [t^{\pm 1}]$ and specializing $t$ to complex values in the Burau and Tong-Yang-Ma representations, we obtain complex representations of $\B_n$.
-The classification of the irreducible complex representations of $\B_n$ is well researched for various degrees.
-By the work of Formanek \cite{Formanek}, for $n \geq 7$, the irreducible complex representations of $\B_n$ of degree $\leq n-1$ are either one-dimensional representation or a tensor product of a one-dimensional representation and a composition factor of the specialization of the Burau representation, and we know from Sysoeva \cite{Sysoeva1} that, for $n \geq 9$, the irreducible complex representations of $\B_n$ of degree $n$ are equivalent to a tensor product of one-dimensional representation and specialization of the Tong-Yang-Ma representation.
-When $n$ is small, they are classified by Formanek, Lee, Sysoeva and Vazirani \cite{Formanek-Lee-Sysoeva-Vazirani}.
+Furthermore, considering the tensor product $\C \otimes \Z [t^{\pm 1}] \cong \C [t^{\pm 1}]$ and specializing $t$ to complex values in the Burau and Tong-Yang-Ma representations, we obtain complex representations of $\B_n$.
+The classification of the irreducible representations of thus type is well researched: by the work of Formanek \cite{Formanek}, for $n \geq 7$, the irreducible complex representations of $\B_n$ of degree $\leq n-1$ are either one-dimensional representation or a tensor product of a one-dimensional representation and a composition factor of the specialization of the (reduced) Burau representation.
+Also, we know from Sysoeva \cite{Sysoeva1} that, for $n \geq 9$, the irreducible complex representations of $\B_n$ of degree $n$ are equivalent to a tensor product of one-dimensional representation and specialization of the Tong-Yang-Ma representation.
+When $5\leq n\leq 8$, they are classified by Formanek, Lee, Sysoeva and Vazirani \cite{Formanek-Lee-Sysoeva-Vazirani}.
 In the case of degree $n+1$, it is shown that there are no irreducible complex representations for $n \geq 10$ by Sysoeva \cite{Sysoeva2}.
-Hence, for large $n$ and degree less or equal to $n+1$, the Burau and Tong-Yang-Ma representations are the only two families of the irreducible complex representations for the braid groups.
+Hence, the Burau and Tong-Yang-Ma representations are the only two families of the irreducible complex representations for the braid groups for large $n$ and dimension less or equal to $n+1$.